-Sunflower Bean‘s sophomore album Twentytwo in Blue doesn’t drop for a couple more weeks, but the NYC indie rock trio kicked things off a little early with a sold-out show at the Moroccan Lounge on Thursday night.
+Sunflower Bean‘s sophomore album Twentytwo in Blue doesn’t drop for a couple more weeks (UPDATE: it’s out now!), but the NYC indie rock trio kicked things off a little early with a sold-out show at the Moroccan Lounge on Thursday night.

 I’ve been listening to my advance copy of the record pretty regularly and am happy to report back that the new songs sound magnificent live.
 Album opener “Burn It” also served as the live show opener, kicking things into high gear right out of the gates.
 They then dialed up two songs from their debut record Human Ceremony, including the trippy as hell “2013” (not going to lie, it nearly gave me acid flashbacks to seeing them at Desert Daze last year).